-- Engine is stopped;
+- o Engine is running;

-- Parking brake is applied;
+- o Parking brake is released;

-- The exterior lighting switch is depress to the second position.
+- The exterior lighting switch is set to the OFF position or depressed to the first position.

-Warning: Do not drive with the daytime running lights at night.
-For night driving, turn ON the headlights by depressing the exterior lighting rocker switch to the second position.
-The daytime running lights do not provide sufficient illumination for safe driving at night.
+Do not drive only with the daytime running lights at night because the taillights and the side marker lights are not turned on in that situation and the high beam can blind other drivers.
+For night driving, turn ON the headlights by depressing the headlights and exterior lighting rocker switch to the second position.